MatejMecka/issAboveSkopje/README.md

 ### How it works

 Basically, the script checks the RSS feed and compares the time (when the ISS is above) with your system time.
+If it is, it posts status on twitter and sends DM's to all the followers.
+The file ids.txt stores the ID's of all the followers and if someone wants to disable getting DM's from the account, tweets '@ISSAboveSkopje disableDM' and the script removes that ID from the list while the file disabledUsers.txt collects full data of those who disabled the DM's (time, ID, username).

+### Lighting up LED's
+I'm using Arduino to get the lights ON.
+There is a script uploaded on this repo which you can copy and change for your own needs.
+How it works, basically, when the ISS is above, the script writes data to the Arduino port (1 or 0).

 ### Running the script